-Criterion #1: Points can be applied in this category if the water system has a documented asset management plan, which includes an asset inventory, strategic plan, and capital improvement plan.
+Criterion #1: Points can be applied in this category if the wastewater system has a documented asset management plan, which includes an asset inventory, strategic plan, and capital improvement plan.
 Points can be applied for each component of an asset management plan.
 Supporting documents must be uploaded into the WRIS or submitted independently to the Division of Water for verification.

-The intent of providing priority points in this category is to encourage water systems to develop and implement asset management planning.
-A complete inventory of assets is not required in order to obtain points in this category.
-However, water systems should have an established inventory of known assets and be actively updating their asset inventory as unknown assets are discovered and new assets are added.
-The DOW must verify documentation of an asset management plan implemented by the public water system in order to receive points in this category.
+The intent of providing priority points in this category is to encourage wastewater systems to develop and implement asset management planning.
+A complete inventory of assets is required to obtain points in this category.
+The complete Asset Inventory can be one submitted to the Division of Water or completed under the Asset Management Tab in the WRIS.
+However, wastewater systems should have an established inventory of known assets and be actively updating their asset inventory as unknown assets are discovered and new assets are added.
+The DOW must verify documentation of an asset management plan implemented by the public water system to receive points in this category.
 The asset management plan or a letter verifying implementation of an asset management plan are both acceptable and may be uploaded into the WRIS or sent to the DOW.
+A copy of the CWSRF Asset Management Verification Form is included as Attachment IX at the end of this document.
+The verification form can be uploaded to the project profile under the asset management tab in WRIS.